Robert1430/WiseTraveler-CS411/README.md

 # WiseTraveler

-CS 411 Team Yellow Group Project
+CS 411 Team Yellow Group Project - Spring 2025

-All major files have been moved to the docs folder to support the deployment
+This is the repository for the team presentation website.
+All major files have been moved to the docs folder to support the deployment.

 The deployed page can be viewed here https://robert1430.github.io/WiseTraveler-CS411/